 When lower back pain strikes, you don’t need to take it lying down.
 On the contrary, you should keep moving by walking regularly.
 “Walking is one of the most therapeutic things you can do for your back,” Gillanders says.
-“Yet, it’s low hanging fruit that’s not used that often.”
+“Yet it’s low hanging fruit that’s not used that often.”
 Studies have found that walking improves pain levels, disability, quality of life and fear avoidance among people with chronic low back pain.

 To relieve low back pain — whether short-term or chronic — you can apply an ice pack or heat (whichever you’d prefer) and use a foam roller to release tension in the lower back, Gillanders recommends.
-It can also help to engage in diaphragmatic breathing, says Alex Garreau, a physical therapist at Rush University Medical Center in Chicago.
+It can also help to engage in diaphragmatic breathing, says Alex Garreau, a physical therapist at Northwestern University Hospital in Chicago.
 As you inhale slowly, let your belly expand with air, then exhale slowly, allowing your belly to deflate.
 “This slows down your breathing, which can slow down pain signals and have a calming effect,” Garreau explains.

-Some red flags with lower back pain: If the pain radiates down one of your legs, if you have numbness, or weakness or tingling in one (or both) of your legs, or if you experience changes in your bowel or bladder function, call your doctor right away, advises Stacey Cladis, a physical therapist at Northwestern Medicine in Chicago, because these symptoms could be caused by compression in the spinal cord or nerve compression.
+Some red flags with lower back pain: If the pain radiates down one of your legs; if you have numbness, weakness or tingling in one (or both) of your legs; or if you experience changes in your bowel or bladder function, call your doctor right away, advises Stacey Cladis, a physical therapist at Northwestern Medicine in Chicago, because these symptoms could be caused by compression in the spinal cord or nerve compression.
 Also, if the pain persists for more than a week or is preventing you from doing the activities you need to do, it’s a good idea to see a doctor.

-6 exercises to help with pain
+6 exercises to help with back pain

-1. Supine bridge
+1. Supine Bridge

 Lie on your back with your arms on the floor at your sides, your legs bent at the knees and your feet flat on the floor.
-Tighten your abdomen and glutes and slowly lift your hips off the floor, while keeping your back straight.
+Tighten your abdomen and glutes and slowly lift your hips off the floor while keeping your back straight.
 Then, slowly lower your butt and hips back down to the floor.
 Do 10 repetitions.

 2. Bird Dog